Robert Sternberg: Publication ethics

 Sternberg began serving as editor of the journal Perspectives on Psychological Science in 2015.
 As editor he published eight commentaries in his own journal between 2016 and 2018 without peer review.
 In response to one of these pieces, a letter of concern was drafted, which over 100 psychologists endorsed.
 In addition to the concerns about the lack of peer review, the letter of concern also mentioned that these articles feature extreme levels of self-citation, ranging from 42% to 65%.
 In response to the letter and from pressure on social media, Sternberg resigned in late April 2018 from his position of editor of Perspectives on Psychological Science, over a year and a half before his term was scheduled to end.
+Several of his published papers were subsequently retracted for duplication.

 Awards and recognition

 Sternberg's awards include the Cattell Award from the Association for Psychological Science (APS), Sir Francis Galton Award from the International Association of Empirical Aesthetics, the Arthur W. Staats Award from the American Psychological Foundation and the Society for General Psychology, the E. L. Thorndike Award for Career Achievement in Educational Psychology Award from the Society for Educational Psychology of the American Psychological Association (APA) and the Grawemeyer Award for Psychology in 2018.
 In the APA Monitor on Psychology, Sternberg has been rated as one of the top 100 psychologists of the twentieth century.
 The ISI has rated Sternberg as one of the most highly cited authors in psychology and psychiatry (top .5 percent).
 Sternberg is a fellow of the National Academy of Education, the American Academy of Arts and Sciences, the American Association for the Advancement of Science, and other organizations.
 He is past-president of the American Psychological Association and the Eastern Psychological Association, and currently is President of the Federation of Associations in the Behavioral and Brain Sciences.